 Did you?

-I mean, Ross, I had no, you know, would have never imagined.
+I mean, Russ, I had no, you know, would have never imagined.

 No.